RenanFelipeAndrade/SieveOfEratosthenes-Backend/README.md

 ### The Algorithm

-All prime numbers are calculated with the Sieve Of Eratosthenes algorithm, wich consists in find all composite numbers within a range
+All prime numbers are calculated with the Sieve Of Eratosthenes algorithm, which consists in find all composite numbers within a range

 #### Brief description

 1. Write all numbers from 2 to N.
-2. Take the first number and find its multiples, they're composities by definition (has 2 distinct divisors)
+2. Take the first number and find its multiples, they're composites by definition (has 2 distinct divisors)
 3. Take the first number that hasn't been marked as composite, consider it's prime
 4. From that prime number, run through all its multiples up to N and mark them as composites
 5. Repeat from step 3.